neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 # Track: Extracellular Electrophysiology

-Alongside the development of high-density recording probes (e.g. [Neuropixels](https://www.neuropixels.org/)), the range and  complexity of extracellular electrophysiology preprocessing methods has greatly increased in recent years.
+Alongside the development of high-density recording probes (e.g. [Neuropixels](https://www.neuropixels.org/)), the range and  complexity of extracellular electrophysiology processing methods has greatly increased in recent years.
-In this course, we will cover the theory and practical implementation of the full extracellular processing pipeline, including preprocessing, sorting and quality control.
+In this course, we will cover the theory and practical implementation of the full processing pipeline, including preprocessing, sorting and quality control.

 We will use [SpikeInterface](https://github.com/SpikeInterface/spikeinterface) to implement the pipeline, with manual curation in the [SpikeInterface GUI](https://github.com/SpikeInterface/spikeinterface-gui).